hejoes/ica0002/backup_restore.md

   3.  `mysql agama < /home/backup/restore/mysql/agama.sql`

 - Restore InfluxDB telegraf data from previous backup:
-  Login to server where InfludDB is located (hejoes-3).
-If service telegraf stop gives service not found go to hosts file and find [influx], there you see machine where influxdb is located and do the following tasks on that machine.
+  Login to server where InfludDB is located (hejoes-3)

   Change to user root and type: